zaphosting/docs/docs/dedicated-windows-javascript.md

 ## Introduction

 This guide provides steps for the installation of Node.js, Deno and Bun on Windows.
-The steps provided below must be executed via RDP, if you don't know how to connect to your server via RDP, please have a look at our [Initial access (RDP)](vserver-windows-userdp.md) guide.
+The steps provided below must be executed via RDP, if you don't know how to connect to your server via RDP, please have a look at our [Initial Access (RDP)](vserver-windows-userdp.md) guide.

 <InlineVoucher />